 All in one brutal, merciless match.
 Still one of my favorites.

 8. Lex Luger Wins a Bunkhouse Battle Royal (1987)

-Doesn’t sound like much in the description, but it led to a dissolving of the second version of the Four Horsemen.
+It doesn’t sound like much in the description, but it led to dissolving the second version of the Four Horsemen.
 Luger and Horseman manager JJ Dillon were the last people standing in a Bunkhouse Battle Royal (a come-as-you-are, bring-any-weapon-you-want battle royal), and the Horsemen knew that JJ wanted to win one of them, even though he didn’t really do anything to deserve it.

 The Horsemen ordered Luger to leave so Dillon could win.
 Luger countered that idea by throwing Dillon out, making Luger the immediate winner for the battle royal.
 It also made him an immediate target by the rest of the Horsemen, made him an immediate babyface, and started an immediate series of feuds between himself and his former teammates.

 9. The Night of the Iron Men (1989)